 The new normal: Ways of working for leadership teams

 If anything, the pandemic has been an accelerant for digital communications.
-With an office once full of staff suddenly empty overnight, internal communications needed to be top notch – or improved rapidly to help ways of working for leadership teams
+With an office once full of staff suddenly empty overnight, internal communications needed to be top-notch – or improved rapidly to help ways of working for leadership teams

-Reliable technology such as modern intranets have proved vital for online collaboration and engaging staff through these testing times.
-Being able to link remote workers with members of staff in the office is possible thanks to systems like out-of-the-box intranet, Attollo.
+Reliable technology such as modern-day intranets has proved vital for online collaboration and engaging staff through these testing times.
+Being able to link remote workers with members of staff in the office is possible thanks to systems like an out-of-the-box intranet, Attollo.

 Leaders should show they are advocates for your intranet because after all, they set by example.
 When your leaders consistently use your platform, they’re showing that this is the way to communicate now – the ‘new normal’.